Meet the Lecturer - Dr Lesley Howell

 In this blog, we spoke to Lesley Howell, Senior Lecturer in Pharmaceutical and Medicinal Chemistry at the School of Biological and Chemical Sciences (SBCS).
 Dr Howell explains how she became a lecturer and her passion for teaching.

 Dr Howell joined QMUL in 2017 from the University of East Anglia where she was a Lecturer in Medicinal Chemistry.
 Lesley also teaches on both undergraduate and postgraduate modules.

 What do you enjoy most about your role at the school?

-I enjoy interacting with my undergraduate students.
+I enjoy interacting with my students.
 I enjoy being able to share and impart some knowledge and hopefully inspire our students.
 I have a substantial teaching role, teaching across all four year groups and I enjoy how diverse the student population is here, the different backgrounds students have in terms of the qualifications they are coming to QMUL with and their backgrounds socially as well.
 I enjoy this interaction whether it’s formally in a lecture theatre, or more informally in the corridor or through general conversation.
 Every day is different because of that interaction with the students.

 How did you get into teaching?